gitkraken/gitlens-docs/gitlens/GL-Workflow-Understanding-Codebases.md

 ---
-title: Using Git Intelligence to Understand an Unfamiliar Codebase
+title: understanding an Unfamiliar Codebase
 description: Use GitLens Git intelligence to gain context, reduce risk, and make confident changes

 taxonomy: